Registration is Now OPEN for the NPS 2018

 Is there a cost to attend?

 No registration fee is charged.
-Materials and three meals are provided.
+Materials and two meals are provided.
 Your only cost is travel and lodging.

 What can I expect?